End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

-We now test the generalizability of our model to the CHUV and 4DM datasets {\it without} retraining.

-In Fig.~\ref{fig:chuv-vis}, we show sequence predictions on CHUV with the spatial position of the real-time captured 2D slice visualized in the left.
-As can be seen, \net{} reconstructs a plausible heart motion across the cardiac cycle under both rest and exercise situation.
-Moreover, the predicted volume–time curves further confirm the physiological plausibility of our motion reconstruction.
-In the exercise condition, the heart exhibits a shorter ES–ED recovery period and a reduced duration of each cardiac cycle, which aligns well with expectation.
+We now perform external evaluation on the iCMR and 4DM datasets {\it without} retraining.
+In Fig.~\ref{fig:chuv-vis}, we show sequence predictions on the iCMR dataset, with the spatial positions of the real-time captured 2D slices visualized.
+As can be seen, \net{} reconstructs plausible heart motion across the cardiac cycle under both rest and exercise conditions.
+Moreover, the predicted volume–time curves confirm the physiological plausibility of our motion reconstruction.
+Under the exercise condition, the heart exhibits a shorter ES–ED recovery period and a reduced duration for each cardiac cycle, which aligns well with expectations.
+The quantitative results in Tab.~\ref{tab:icmr} also demonstrate that our model achieves the best performance.
+4DMR exhibits poor generalization, likely due to significant distribution shifts across datasets.
+While MR-Net shows some generalization ability, it still performs worse than our method.

-As 4DM provides full-sequence annotations, but only for the myocardium. we evaluate the full-sequence prediction performance for the myocardium subclass, rather than focusing solely on the ES frame and report the results in Tab.~\ref{tab:4dm}.
-Here, check marks denote the dataset used for training. {\it Oracle} refers to training and testing directly on 4DM, serving as an upper bound for performance.

-As shown in the table, our model demonstrates the best generalization abilities, achieving top performance in both few-slice and full-slice settings.
-In contrast, 4DMR exhibits poor generalization, likely due to significant distribution shifts across datasets and the limited representational capacity of its simple MLP architecture.
-While MulViMotion and DeepMesh show some generalization ability, their lower baseline performance causes them to lag behind our method.

 Moreover, training with a larger and more diverse dataset improves generalization.
-And consistent with the findings from previous evaluations, representing the heart with tetrahedra enables more effective spatial information retention and exchange, particularly in scenarios with limited slice input.
+And consistent with the findings from previous evaluations, representing the heart as tetrahedra enables more effective spatial information retention and exchange, particularly in scenarios with limited slice input.

+Please refer to Appendix \ref{sec:sup_4dm} for more details and the external evaluation results on the 4DM dataset.